 Cooperative work experience offers students the opportunity to earn elective units of credit for learning experiences identified in their job.
 The job should relate to the student's college major/career goal and may be paid or volunteer on campus or off campus.
 Veterans should contact the VA Clerk prior to enrolling in Cooperative Work Experience to determine eligibility for VA educational benefits.
-Up to six units of Cooperative Work Experience course work is transferrable to CSU Fullerton.
+Units are transferable to CSU Fullerton.
+(See counselor for credit limits).

-COOPERATIVE WORK EXPERIENCE 089A-D - 1 Unit Personal Career Seminar
+COOPERATIVE WORK EXPERIENCE 100A-D - 1 Unit Personal Career Seminar

 This Career Seminar is designed for employed Cooperative Work Experience students who wish to gain higher levels of occupational competence.
 Students will complete a job portfolio.
 Topics will be explored that expressly relate to actual work experience learning, activities and issues.
 Veterans may utilize this course to obtain V.A. educational benefits for the related Cooperative Work Experience credit.
 This course may not be offered every semester.
+Transfer Credit: CSU.

-COOPERATIVE WORK EXPERIENCE 091A-D - 096A-B - 1-6 Units
+COOPERATIVE WORK EXPERIENCE 101A-D - 104A-C - 1-6 Units (Formerly Cooperative Work Experience 091A-D - 094A-C)